jones6951/detecker/README.md

 - --key or -k : Black Duck API Key.
 The key needs to have both Read and Write permissions in Black Duck
 - --project or -p [optional]: Black Duck Project Name.
 If not specified, the script will obtain the project name from the Source Code
 - --version or -v [optional] : Black Duck Version.
 If not specified, the script will obtain the project version from the Source Code
+- --config or -c [optional] : Optional configuration to invoke prior to running Detect
+- --build or -b [optional] : Optionally specify a build command to invoke prior to running Detect
+- --extra or -e [optional] : Extra Black Duck Detect options to add when running Black Duck Detect

-Example 1: To scan a project directly from Github
+#### Example 1: To scan a project directly from Github
 ```sh
 docker run --rm --name "detecker" -it detecker -e --source=https://github.com/OWASP/NodeGoat.git \
 --project=MJ-NodeGoat --key={redacted}
 ```

-Example 2: To scan a project from a URL
+#### Example 2: To scan a project from a URL
 ```sh
 docker run --rm --name "detecker" -it detecker -e \
 --source=https://curl.haxx.se/download/curl-7.72.0.zip \